-Stranger in My Arms was the first Lisa Kleypas romance I read and found it to be quite enchanting.
+Stranger in My Arms was the first Lisa Kleypas romance I read, and found it to be quite enchanting.
 Although I was already familiar with this kind of plot, the book came off very fresh, if a bit improbable.

-Her husband Hunter was pronounced dead, having been presumed drowned at sea, the body never recovered.
+Hunter was pronounced dead, having been presumed drowned at sea, the body never recovered.
 Now Lara is a widow, free to live as she desires.

 More likely, as Lara suspects, he’s an imposter.
 How else to explain the desire she feels for this man?
 He’s sweet and caring to her and makes her feel things he never had in the past.
 Lara doesn’t believe he’s her dead husband.
 He can’t be.

 Even Hunter’s former mistress doesn’t believe it’s him.

 This new Hunter is so wonderful.
 He makes erotic, passionate love to Lara.
 Slowly she falls in love with the man she once hated.

 Yes, this Hunter is an imposter.
 He knows all about Hunter because they met each other, and Hunter shared much information about his personal life with him.
 No, the truth is not revealed to society.
 Lara loves this man, whoever he is.

 Final Analysis of Stranger In My Arms

-Stranger in My Arms was a fantastical story, in the truest sense of the word, as it demands a considerable suspension of disbelief because most people do not have secret identical copies of themselves walking around.
+Stranger in My Arms was a fantastical story in the truest sense of the word.
+It demands a considerable suspension of disbelief because most people do not have secret identical copies of themselves walking around.